skorotkiewicz/chesslm/README.md

 401,412 bytes, plus a small NPZ header.
 It uses NumPy and python-chess, not a language model or GPU framework.

-**No training or Stockfish data generation has been run on this machine.**
-There is no trained checkpoint yet.
-Tests use hand-set zero weights.
-Passing those tests says nothing about learned playing strength or Elo.
+The game uses a supplied `model.npz`; its training history and strength are not verified here.
+The game and local checks do not run training or Stockfish data generation.
+Search tests use hand-set zero weights; a derivative check uses random weights without optimization.
+Passing these tests does not establish Elo.

 ## Setup on the training machine